 In 2002, Dr. George “Pinky” Nelson was hired as the second Director of SMATE.
 Previously, Pinky had been the Director of AAAS Project 2061, a faculty member at the University of Washington, and a NASA astronaut.
 During his tenure at SMATE, Pinky helped procure a 12.5 million-dollar NSF grant, entitled the North Cascades and Olympic Science Partnership (NCOSP).
 Through NCOSP, SMATE staff and 33 higher education faculty members from five partnering institutions in northwestern Washington State helped develop, implement, and revise a three-quarter science sequence designed to increase preservice elementary teachers’ understanding of the transfer of matter and energy in physical, Earth, and life systems.
 Additionally, these faculty and staff developed and implemented a professional development program that created a highly competent cadre of approximately 160 K-12 science Teachers Leaders, who spent the last two years of the project establishing professional learning communities within almost every elementary, middle, and high school in Whatcom county, Skagit county, and the Olympic Peninsula.

 After Pinky’s retirement in 2013, Dr. Ed Geary was hired as the third Director of SMATE.
 Previously, Ed had been a Program Officer for the National Science Foundation and the Director of the GLOBE program at the University Corporation for Atmospheric Research (UCAR), the Geological Society of America’s education and outreach programs, and the Center for Science, Technology and Mathematics Education at Colorado State University.
-During his tenure, Ed continued the work of improving how we prepare higher ed faculty, preservice teachers, and in-service teachers to teach science.
+During his tenure, Ed continued the work of improving how we prepare higher education faculty, preservice teachers, and in-service teachers to teach science.
 Most notably, he procured and led a collaborative, multi-institutional NSF-funded project to improve STEM teacher preparation across Washington State.